 A master plan is a dynamic long-term planning document that provides an overall layout to guide future development of a site and ensure thorough and well-designed site development.

 A. Purpose.
-The purpose of the master planning process is to a document that describes the long-term plan and overall will guide future development the master planned ensure thorough and well-designed site development. master plan provide the following public benefits:
+The purpose of the master planning process is to develop a set of documents that describes the long-term plan and overall layout of the master planned site.
+The master plan, once adopted by the Design Commission, will guide future development of the master planned site and ensure a thorough and well-designed site development.
+The master plan, once approved, is intended to provide the following public benefits:

-1. Predictable development and associated on the master planned site2.Predictable long-term site and building programming for land uses and associated activities;
+1. Predictable land use development and associated site improvements on the master planned site.

+2.Predictable long-term site and building programming for land uses and associated activities;

-3. 3.
+3. A site plan showing the layout of site improvements;

+3. The phasing of the site and the duration of the master plan approval;

-4. An overall schedule for site improvements that designed to minimize and mitigate impacts to adjacent residential areas;
+4. An overall schedule for construction of site improvements that is designed to minimize and mitigate impacts to adjacent residential areas;

-5. special event; and,
+5. Manage special event parking; and,

 6. Safe and well-designed pedestrian and vehicle circulation.

 B. Applicability.
-Master planning shall be required for all within the Community Facility zone.
+Master planning shall be required for all development proposals within the Community Facility zone.
 Master plan approval will be subject to the process established in MICC 19.15.280, provided the Master Plan shall be approved concurrent with, or prior to, other required land use review approvals.

 1. Master plans shall be required when the following thresholds are met: